- TAX INFO

 If you qualify to use the Federal Simplified General Rule, you will probably find it both simpler and more beneficial than the Federal General Rule in figuring the taxable and nontaxable parts of your annuity.

-If you meet the conditions to choose the Federal Simplified General Rule, use the worksheet on page 14 to figure your taxable pension for 2010.
+If you meet the conditions to choose the Federal Simplified General Rule, use the worksheet on below to figure your taxable pension for 2013.
 In completing this worksheet, use your age at the birthday preceding your annuity starting date.
-Be sure to keep a copy of the completed worksheet because it will help you figure your 2010 taxable pension.
+Be sure to keep a copy of the completed worksheet because it will help you figure your 2013 taxable pension.

 C - Pensions, annuities, etc., you began receiving prior to January 1, 1987 in which you have not recovered your cost.